Shakespeare Birthplace Trust: Education and activities

 The Trust hosts a variety of events and provides talks, lectures and courses related to Shakespeare for the general public, and for students at all levels ranging from primary school pupils (with the Heritage Education team) to university students.
 Through its education department, the Trust also runs international programmes throughout the year on Shakespeare's writings.

 The SBT runs the Stratford-upon-Avon Poetry Festival, the oldest in the UK.
 The SBT introduced the new Shakespeare Film Festival to its events calendar in 2012, the first festival of its kind in the UK.

 At Mary Arden's Farm the SBT rears prize-winning livestock including Cotswold sheep and Longhorn cattle.

-The Trust begun holding an artist in resident from 2015, the first being held by Roger Hartley who runs the Bureau of Silly Ideas.
+The Trust begun holding an artist in residence from 2015, the first being held by Roger Hartley who runs the Bureau of Silly Ideas.
 Others to hold the position include Thor McIntyre and Carrie Reichardt.